JoeBashe/stl-scraper/README.md

 ### Installation via pip (Option 1 - Basic)

 This option assumes you have Python >= 3.10 installed, and that you will manage dependencies using the python `venv` module with `pip`.
 You can connect to your own instance of Elasticsearch.
-However, elasticsearch is not required.
+However, Elasticsearch is not required.

 ```shell
 # create the config files